-I’m a full-time employee of a foreign not-for-profit organization that is not a 501(c)(3) organization, but it provides a qualifying public service as its primary function.
+I’m a full-time employee of a foreign not-for-profit organization that is not a 501(c)(3) organization, but it provides a qualifying public service.
 Will my employment with this not-for-profit organization qualify for PSLF?

 It depends on whether the organization operates in the United States.

 If the organization operates in the U.S., your employment would qualify for PSLF purposes.
 If the organization does not operate in the U.S., your employment does not qualify.

 Does employment by a foreign government or international, intergovernmental organization (such as the United Nations, Organization for Economic Cooperation and Development, Organization of American States, North Atlantic Treaty Organization) qualify for PSLF?

 No. Only U.S. federal, state, local, and tribal government organizations, agencies, or entities are qualifying employers for purposes of PSLF.
 However, if you work for a U.S. delegation to an international, intergovernmental organization, such as the U.S. mission to the United Nations, your employment qualifies because your employer is the U.S. government.

 I’m employed full-time by a qualifying employer in one of the islands that have a legal relationship with the U.S. Will that employment qualify for PSLF purposes?